strongio/rust-ml-lab/README.md

 ### 4. `control-net-rs`

 - An example of ControlNet in Rust.
 This example makes use of two ML focused crates:
   - `tch-rs`: Rust bindings for the PyTorch C++ API
   - `diffusers-rs`: A Rust implementation of HuggingFace's Diffusers Python library.
 Written with `tch`.

+### 5. `candle-examples`

+- Introduces `candle`, a minimalist ML framework for Rust
+- Contains two examples
+  - `mnist`: Builds a simple two-layer model to classify MNIST digits
+  - `gpt-rs`: Rust implementation of Andrej Karpathy's "Let's build GPT" tutorial